wefell/Behavioral-Cloning/writeup_report.md

-The dataset was shuffled and split in to training and valdiation sets.
+The dataset was shuffled and split into training and valdiation sets.
 The validation set consisten of a random 20% of the data.
-Both sets were shuffle and the neural network was trained:
+Both sets were shuffled and the neural network was trained with 13824 images per epoch for 15 epochs.
+Training and validation losses were 0.0329 and 0.0291, respectively.

 ![alt text](./images/Screen Shot 2017-02-17 at 1.38.01 PM.png "trained")

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.